lmstudio-ai/venvstacks/docs/file-formats.rst

      Added ``win_arm64`` and ``linux_aarch64`` as permitted target platforms (:ref:`release details <changelog-0.3.0>`).

+* ``dynlib_exclude`` (:toml:`array` of :toml:`strings <string>`):
+  by default, dynamic library (also known as shared object) files on Linux and macOS that do not appear to be Python extension modules will be symbolically linked from a ``share/venv/dynlib/`` folder within the virtual environment (see :ref:`dynamic-linking` for additional details).
+  Setting this field allows files to be excluded from the linking process based on filename glob patterns.
+These patterns are checked against the *end* of the full path to the files using the equivalent of :func:`glob.translate`.

+  .. versionadded:: 0.4.0
+     Added support for dynamic linking across layers on Linux and macOS (:ref:`release details <changelog-0.4.0>`).

 * ``versioned`` (:toml:`boolean`): by default, and when this setting is ``false``, the layer is considered unversioned (even if an ``@`` symbol appears in the layer name).
 The layer metadata will always report the lock version for these